 It is okay to come in your first year with no major.
-To be honest half of college freshman struggles with the daring question "what do you want to be when you graduate?"
-It's nerve-wracking to come up with an answer which you don't need to.
+To be honest half of college freshmen struggle with the daring question of "What do you want to be when you graduate?"
+It's nerve-wracking to come up with an answer, but you don't need to.

-If you come undecided, I recommended focusing on general classes because no matter what major you are interested in, it will not affect you.
+If you come in undecided, I recommend focusing on general classes because no matter what major you are interested in, it will not affect you.

 But, if you have the money and time, I suggest enrolling in classes that pique your interests.